bitfocus/companion-module-nws-api/companion/HELP.md

-# Weather Gov
+# National Weather Service API

 This module will show alerts from the national weather service in the US using the weather.gov api.

 ## Configuration

-- Latitude/Longitude
+- Latitude/Longitude or Zone ID
 - Trigger on Event Types
 - Enable Verbose Logging